zhenya194/delete-trash/README.md

 # delete-trash

-This is an utility that can help you delete not essential directories and files
+This is an utility that can help you delete not essential directories and files.

+## Usage

+For now it doesn't have as many features as it have to have for now.